 When you created your lead magnet, you chose a topic that would attract and help your ideal client.
 When they download your lead magnet, they go onto your mailing list and become a "lead".

 Once you have leads on your mailing list, it's time to nourish them by providing them with a ton of value, so that they can get to know, like and trust you.
-And guys, only once people know, like and trust you will they be ready to buy from you!
+Only once people know, like and trust you will they be ready to buy from you!

 One really great way to nourish the leads on your mailing list is through a weekly newsletter.